 Whether you are flying, taking the train, or bus to or from DC, goDCgo can help you pre-plan your travel to your destination or lodging.
 Eliminate the cost and hassle of driving and use our interactive map to plan your trip to and from the airport and major transit hubs.

 Located just three miles south of Washington, DC, the Ronald Reagan Washington National Airport is the nearest commercial airport to the capital city and serves the metro DC area.
-It is directly accessible by Metrorail and Metrobus, as well as a multitude of other shuttle and rideshare options.
+It is directly accessible by Metrorail’s Yellow and Blue lines and Metrobus, as well as a multitude of other shuttle and rideshare options.

 Baltimore-Washington International Thurgood Marshall Airport may be located about 30 minutes east of DC, but don’t let the distance fool you—there are plenty of affordable transportation options available.
 From light rail to bikeshare, this international airport has been ranked one of the top 10 easiest airports to get to.

 The biggest and busiest airport in the metro DC area, the Washington Dulles International Airport is located 45 minutes west of DC in Virginia.
-Currently, the best way to access IAD is by bus, but Metrorail’s Silver Line will service the airport upon it’s completion in 2020.
+It’s directly accessible by Metrorail’s Silver line, as well as a multitude of other shuttle and rideshare options.